by Charlotte Otremba | Oct, 2016 | Native Advertising

 But it doesn’t end there.
 The IAB is already working on a new and improved spec with OpenRTB 2.5, and the Bidtellect team is contributing to it alongside our industry partners.
 We’ll be sure to keep you updated as the Native programmatic ecosystem continues to grow and innovate!

 As the digital advertising ecosystem has become increasingly crowded with multiple devices and formats, marketers must have the right strategies in place to drive optimal value for each campaign.
-To maximize the efficiency of direct response strategies, breaking campaigns out by product (in-ad, rec widget, in-feed) and device (desktop, mobile, tablet) can create better efficiencies that will help achieve campaign goals.
+To maximize the efficiency of direct response strategies, digital marketing teams can, with the help of an adept freelance presentation designer, put forward the campaigns by product (in-ad, rec widget, in-feed) and device (desktop, mobile, tablet) which in turn, can create better efficiencies that will help achieve campaign goals.

 You could, for example, price In-Feed higher than In-Ad or RecWidget if you know the former will perform to goal at a higher rate while also garnering more supply.
-If you are bidding on In-Feed at a $3CPC, and your CTR is .10%, then you will back into an average RPM on a placement of $3.
+If you are bidding on In-Feed at a $3CPC, and your CTR is .10%, then you will get back into an average RPM on the placement of $3.
 A $3RPM will beat out any bid that is lower and allow you to win more inventory compared to an In-Feed campaign running on a $2CPC with a 10% CTR (equaling a $2RPM).
+Every business’ needs are unique.
+But a competent amazon advertising agency could help you come up with a dynamic pricing plan fit for you.
+A good pricing strategy ensures your products stand out in a flooded e-commerce market.

 However when there are historical learnings, the second strategy is to run only certain products and devices.
 For example, if you are running a campaign that is based on form completions, you will most likely find that mobile can work as well as desktop in terms of garnering conversions at a low spend ratio.
-On the other hand, campaigns with conversion goals that require actions further down the funnel, such as booking a hotel, usually perform best on desktop.
-With this type of historical learning, you can set up pre-optimizations to achieve best performance.
+On the other hand, campaigns with conversion goals that require action further down the funnel, such as booking a hotel, usually perform best on a desktop.
+With this type of historical learning, you can set up pre-optimizations to achieve the best performance.
+If you feel you need help with setting up the perfect strategy for your pricing, you could always fall back on professionals like the ones at Future Strategy to help you gain perspective and move you in the right direction.

-To maximize dynamic pricing, various strategies are employed to back into a client’s goal.
+That said, in order to maximize dynamic pricing, various strategies are employed to get back into a client’s goal.
 There are three major avenues:

 - Prospecting: This is implemented when a campaign first launches.
 This campaign will be priced extremely low relative to the other methods and is meant to cast a wide net on an entire network.
 The idea is to identify pockets of inventory that can perform to goal.
 Subsequently, these performing sites and/or placements will be shifted into the proven campaign.